Aldenhovel/lstm-ar-stock-predict/readme_en.md

 ### LSTM Decoder

 The model definition for the LSTM decoder is in `models/LSTMDecoder.py`, and its parameters can be modified to achieve quantized model size.
+The trained model is saved to `checkpoints` training, and we provide a pre-trained model `model-pretrained.pt` that can be used directly.

 ### Inference Module